Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: Examples of synthesized images

 Here we provide additional examples of synthesized images of measuring instruments generated by our framework.
-Each generator in our framework is expected to render an image of an instrument with similar appearance along with random readings.
-In Figure \ref{fig:appendix_instruments}, 2D images are rendered by offline-only libraries like Pillow, NumPy and Matplotlib, 3D images are rendered by Blender.
+Each generator in our framework is expected to render an image of an instrument with similar appearance along with random readout.
+In Figure \ref{fig:appendix_instruments}, 2D images are rendered by offline-only libraries like Pillow, NumPy and Matplotlib, 3D images are rendered by Blender which is more realistic.